insidert/insidert/src/content/blog/how-to-deploy-laravel-to-a-server.md

 cat id_some_identifier.pub
 ```

 On the server, add the public key.
+First we need to create the directly and then paste the key in *authorized_keys* file.

 ```bash
 sudo su raviteja